Quick Tip- For fastest rates on business life insurance with health problems call 1-888-393-9003

 Key Person Coverage-

-Joe is the top sales person at ABC Distribution Company.
+Joe is the top sales person at ABC Distribution Company in Atlanta, Georgia.
 Joe has all the contacts with the top distributors and has brought in the most business for the company over the last 5 years.
 Dave the owner of ABC Distribution Company knows if something happens to Joe, he would not only need to spend top dollar on a replacement, but his business could suffer significantly if Joe passes away.

 Dave decides to incentive Joe to stay with a key man using a permanent cash value policy.
 In simple terms, if Joe stays for 20 years he gets the cash value growth inside the policy for retirement.
 If Joe passes away, the owner using the death benefit to reimburse his company as well as take care of Joe’s family.